Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Simulation

 \subsection{Calculation of density fields}

 In this section, we describe how to measure the spatial inhomogeneity of the 21-cm intensity from the simulation.
-As shown later in this section, the sources of inhomogeneity arise from gas density and neutral fraction fluctuations and the spatial variation of spin temperature of neutral hydrogen, where the latter is often ignored at the epoch of post reionization in the literature.
+As shown later in this section, the sources of inhomogeneity arise from gas density and neutral fraction fluctuations and the spatial variation of spin temperature of neutral hydrogen, where the latter is often ignored at the epoch of post reionization in the literature. \RAm{We discussed the {\HI} clustering in real space, and the HI power spectrum in redshift space is discussed in \cite{TNG2018}.}

 We use the Nearest Grid Point (NGP) method to construct the {\HI} and dark matter density fields from the particle distribution.
 The fluid element in the IllustrisTNG simulation occupies a voronoi tessellation cell.
-However, the size of the voronoi cell is negligibly small compared to our grid size if we take $N_{\rm grid}=1024^3$, and thus we can treat gaseous cells as point-like object just like the dark matter particles.
-With the mass density fluctuation $\delta = \rho/\bar{\rho}-1$, we compute the power spectrum defined as
+However, the size of the voronoi cell is negligibly small compared to our grid size if we take $N_{\rm grid}=1024^3$, and thus we can treat gaseous cells as point-like object just like the dark matter particles. \RAm{With the mass density fluctuation $\delta = \rho/\bar{\rho}-1$, we compute the power spectrum defined as

-where subscript $\alpha$ is one of {\HI}, DM or $\delta T_b$. $N_k$ is the number of the modes available in each bin of wavenumber.
-We approximate the uncertainty of the measurement of the power spectrum as \citep{Bernardeau+2002}
+where the subscript $\alpha$ is one of {\HI}, DM or $\delta T_b$. } $N_k$ is the number of the modes available in each bin of wavenumber.
+We approximate the variance of the power spectrum as \citep{Bernardeau+2002}

 in the cosmic variance-limited regime.

 In a practical observation, we will see the 21-cm line signal as the difference of the temperature between the source and the background radiation, and observe it as emission or absorption lines.
 The intensity of radio wave we observe can be translated to the brightness temperature as \citep[e.g.,][]{Field1958}